motj1/Ggames-OS/readme.md

 ### Tic Tac Toe

-Tic tac toe is against an AI and uses the minimax algorythm
+Tic tac toe is against an AI and uses the minimax algorithm.

 ![](TTT.png)